qkzk/fm/development.md

 - [x] refactor bulk.
 Made it a bit simpler
 - [x] status refactoring.
 Moved every "menu" to a separate file.
 - [x] FIX: leaving edit mode doesn't refresh completion
+- [x] use rc instead of owned types in fileinfo
 - [ ] refactor file opening.
 It's a mess - WIP
 - [ ] Only store one Selectable thing in status